Ukraine's most vulnerable among those fleeing Russia's war

 Associated Press

-ZAHONY, Hungary (AP) — Some of the nearly 1 million people who have fled Russia’s devastating war in Ukraine in recent days count among society’s most vulnerable, unable to make the decision on their own to flee and requiring careful assistance to make the journey to safety.
+ZAHONY, Hungary (AP) — Some of the 1 million people who have fled Russia’s devastating war in Ukraine count among society’s most vulnerable, unable to decide on their own to flee and needing careful assistance to make the journey to safety.

-At the train station in the Hungarian town of Zahony on Wednesday, more than 200 young Ukrainians with disabilities — residents of two orphanages in Ukraine’s capital of Kyiv — disembarked into the cold wind of the train platform after an arduous escape from the violence gripping Ukraine.
+In the Hungarian town of Zahony on Wednesday, more than 200 Ukrainians with disabilities — residents of two care homes in Ukraine’s capital of Kyiv — disembarked into the cold wind on a train station platform after an arduous escape from the violence gripping Ukraine.

-The refugees, most of them children with mental and physical disabilities, were evacuated from their care facilities once the Russian assault on the capital intensified.
+The refugees, many of them children, have serious mental and physical disabilities, and were evacuated from their care facilities once the Russian assault on the capital intensified.

 “It wasn’t safe to stay there, there were rockets, they were shooting at Kyiv,” said Larissa Leonidovna, the director of the Svyatoshinksy orphanage in Kyiv.
 “We spent more than an hour underground during a bombing.”

-Russia’s intensifying attack on Ukraine has forced hundreds of thousands to leave the country in the last six days in what one U.N. official predicted could become Europe’s “biggest refugee crisis this century.”
+Russia’s intensifying attack on Ukraine has forced 1 million people to leave in what one U.N. official predicted could become Europe’s “biggest refugee crisis this century.”

-The U.N. refugee agency says more than 874,000 people have fled Ukraine since Russia’s invasion last week and the figure is “rising exponentially,” putting it on track to cross the 1 million mark on Wednesday.
+The exodus tallied early Thursday by the U.N. refugee agency after one week of Russian fighting is without precedent in this century for its speed and amounted to more than 2% of Ukraine’s population.

+More than half of the refugees — nearly 505,000 — have gone to Poland, while more than 116,300 have entered Hungary and over 79,300 have crossed into Moldova, according to earlier figures.
+Another 71,000 have fled to Slovakia, and some 69,600 have gone to other European countries.

 While many of those fleeing are able-bodied adults, choosing to brave long and sometimes dangerous journeys to bring themselves and their families to safety, others are at the mercy of their caregivers to deliver them out of danger.